 They are having major financial issues.
 So I pitched the CEO.
 I said, ‘Let’s turn these concerts into fundraisers and make them more exclusive and invite-only.’
 And he was all for it.
 We got a Red Rocks concert with the entire symphony performing on a Saturday night.

 We raised thousands of dollars for the summer concert series.
 All the money was going straight to the orchestra.
 But the city said no. In the end we had to refund all the tickets and then I had to go back and personally invite all of the connections I have in the cannabis industry.
+There are so many people doing awesome things in the cannabis industry.
+Equipment like rosin press has revolutionized what is possible with this plant.
+It is always great to invite some of these innovators to my events.
 They had to then RSVP to the symphony, the symphony would confirm, and then take a donation as a reservation for the event.
 It was insane.
 I’m glad we pulled it off, but it’s also a shame – because in that first round of tickets, 90% of the people who signed up were new to the Symphony.
 And that’s who we need; that’s who we’re trying to reach.

 You’ve encountered some serious challenges.
 A lot of people would be scared off.
 What keeps you going?